Unduly Lenient Sentences

 When submitting papers to the ULS Team and AGO, it is important for Areas to consider public and non-working days, particularly over the Christmas and Easter period.

-Please ensure that if the case has missed the time limit, or is not referable, a short note should be submitted to the AGO only - which needs to provide sufficient information for a letter to be drafted by the AGO to the interested party.
+Please ensure that if the case has missed the time limit, or is not referable, a short note should be submitted to the AGO setting out what contact there has been with any interested party, for example whether there has been a meeting or whether one is proposed, addressing concerns raised and providing sufficient information for a letter to be drafted by the AGO to the interested party.

 The Crown Court has the power to alter a sentence or other order made by the Crown Court within 56 days of the date on which it was made (Section 155 Powers of Criminal Courts (Sentencing) Act 2000, as amended by section 47 and schedule 8 paragraph 28 Criminal Justice and Immigration Act 2008).